o3de/o3de.org/content/docs/user-guide/programming/components/reflection/behavior-context.md

 ### Lua usage examples

-Classes reflected for scripting become objects that can be instanced in Lua:
+Classes reflected for scripting become objects that you can instance in Lua:

 ```lua
 local myObj = MyClass()